LEANNA MAE .ORG

 • It’s common for doulas and birth photographers to pay their babysitters a fee for being on call.

 • Inability to be on call – If you can’t be on call for the births, you can’t sign a contract saying you’ll attend the birth (and show up in a reasonable amount of time).
+Childcare is often the number one reason people can't be on call.
 Aside from child care arrangements, here is the biggest obstacle with being on call.
 You can’t work a regular job unless you can either leave work to tend to your doula client or send a backup doula in your place until you get off work.
 Nobody is going to hire a doula that has hours of work left at their day job before they can even come home, eat dinner, get ready, and then show up for the birth tired as can be.
 This is probably the biggest obstacle for single women who haven’t yet built their doula business to full time, but need a full time income.
+It's very hard to find a job that lets you be on call for another job.
+If you do leave or call off, you're risking losing your job that provides steady pay for that one birth you had to leave for.

 • Have a really awesome backup doula.

-• Seriously have access to your phone at whatever your job is.
+• Have access to your phone at whatever your job is.
 You’ll need to answer your client’s call and call your backup.

 • Have a strong network of backup doulas.

-• Partner with another doula who you work well with and know extremely well.
+• Partner with another doula who you work well with.
 Take shifts.
 Maybe Doula A can work 7am to 7pm and Doula B can do 7pm to 7am.
-Or if 12 hour shifts do not work with your household, get 3 doulas together to rotate 8 hour shifts.
-This is becoming more common.
+Or if 12 hour shifts do not work with your household, get 3 doulas together to rotate 8 hour shifts that are scheduled.

 • It’s hard to overcome this obstacle.
+If the average cost of doulas in your area is below a living wage, people are less likely to hire you because most people are going to want the more affordable option.
 That being acknowledged, food pantries don’t put grocery stores out of business.
 Your pricing attracts your clientele.
-If you price free or cheap, you attract a different audience than pricing at over $1,000.
+If you price free or cheap, you attract a different audience than pricing at over $1,500.

-• Don’t give in to it.
+• Don’t give in to it when people ask you to lower your prices.
 Don’t continue it.
 Declare your worth.
 If people don’t value you at fair wages (especially when they are actually able to pay those prices), they don’t deserve your services.

-• I have a blog with over 50 ways to market a doula business.
+• I have a blog with over 100 ways to market a doula business.
 Click here to read that.
-Print that list out and decide what’s right for you.

 • Customize your marketing plan.

-• Struggling to connect with people is an introverted business owner’s internal combat that we question if we should even fight.
+• Struggling to connect with people is an introverted business owner’s battle.

 • Schedule your time to promote your business.
 Immediately after that reward yourself with time to introvert.